Sunday, September 12, 2010

 Less than five miles away from our marina is a little cove at the base of Little Cedar Mountain (green daymarker 426.9), where we often anchor on weekends.
 This lovely cove is sheltered, with wind protection from every direction except the south.
 Water depth decreases to 16 feet, 12 if you venture in a little more.
 This anchorage is big enough to hold several boats.
 A mid-size powerboat was already at anchor when we pulled in around 7 Friday evening.
 After we set our anchor, we hung out on the flybridge to enjoy the scenery and the tranquility of the evening.

-Glenda and Steve joined us on their houseboat later that night.
-These are gung-ho boaters.
-They are known to boat even in the winter!
-This night, they got off to a late start.
-We called and warned them about a gigantic log that we almost hit as we were heading out here.
-Out there in the channel, they reported winds that kicked up a 2-foot wake.
-At our anchorage, it was totally calm.
+Glenda and Steve joined us on their houseboat The Awfiss later that night.
+These are gung-ho boaters, known to boat even in the winter!
+Tonight they got off to a late start.
+We called and warned them about a gigantic log that we almost hit on our way here.
+Out in the channel, they reported winds kicking up a 2-foot wake.
+Our anchorage was blissfully calm.
 We helped them tie up to our portside.
 The water that night was so still we thought we never left the marina.

 How was your weekend?